-Pursuant to the agreement, the Company will perform certain transitional services to Gallagher for up to 6 months following the closing of the sale.
-Such services include certain information and technology support and human resources support.
-The Company will be compensated for such services on a monthly basis and estimates the total compensation to be \$1.0 million over the six month period plus reimbursement of any amounts paid by the Company in connection with its performance of the transitional services.
+Pursuant to the agreement, the Company will perform agreed to provide certain transitional services to Gallagher for up to six months following the closing of the sale.
+Such services include included certain information and technology support and human resources support.
+The Company will be was compensated for such services on a monthly basis and estimates the total compensation to be \$1.0 million over the six month period plus reimbursement of any amounts paid by the Company in connection with its performance of the transitional services.